GabrielSlima/blog/articles/clean-code-formatting-rules.md

         to Clean Code.
     </p>
     <p>
-        Professional developers knows that the first thing to be dealth with it before anything else is the
+        Professional developers knows that the first thing to be dealth with before anything else is the
         <b>communication</b>.
-In the last blog posts I've been emphasizing that choosing good names,
+In the last blog posts I've been emphasizing that choosing <a href="https://gabrielslima.github.io/blog/post.html?id=6" target="blank">good names</a>,
-        creating small functions instead of creating monsters and removing comments makes your code readable because by doing those thing you're removing the pollution and making things simple and easy to understand.
+        creating <a href="https://gabrielslima.github.io/blog/post.html?id=7" target="blank">small functions</a> instead of creating monsters and removing <a href="https://gabrielslima.github.io/blog/post.html?id=8" target="_blank">comments</a> makes your code readable.
+        By doing those things you're removing the pollution and making things simple and easy to understand.
     </p>
     <p>
         All of those things are about the <b>communication</b> between you and other developers.